 We have many positions available covering a range of skills.
 This includes receptionists, well-being champions, event helpers, IT support and publicity support.

-Currently we are looking for residents who would like to help with the Grahame Park Festival on the 7th July.
 If you think you can give something back to your community and gain some valuable experience in you CV please visit the One Stop Shop on the concourse of Grahame Park or contact Jan on 0208 200 3014 or email firstname.lastname@example.org

 Children and Young People